hejleo/action-bot/README.md

-# Incari
+# Usage instruction

-This repository contains the Incari application setup using Docker Compose.
+This repository contains the application setup using Docker Compose.

 ## Prerequisites